Rebecca Kotz began educating and training on issues of men's violence against women at 20 years old.

-Rebecca Kotz currently works for a victim-services non-profit in Minnesota as a counselor, group facilitator, and outreach worker.
-She works with survivors of all ages and genders who have been commercially sexually exploited or trafficked.
+She currently works for a victim-services non-profit in Minnesota as a sexual assault counselor, advocate, group facilitator, and professional trainer.
+She works with survivors of all ages and genders who have been commercially sexually exploited, involved in the sex industry, or trafficked.

 In the past she has worked or interned for a variety of human rights organizations and centers providing services for survivors of trafficking, sexual, and domestic violence.
 Some of these centers include 360 Communities Lewis House Battered Women's Shelter, The Advocates For Human Rights, The Institute For Trafficked, Exploited & Missing Persons, and the Department of Social Concerns at Catholic Charities.